Betty Halff-Epstein: Activities with WIZO

+WIZO badge of honour belonging to Betty Halff-Epstein, in the Jewish Museum of Switzerland’s collection.

 During the war, Halff-Epstein became involved with WIZO (Women's International Zionist Organisation).
 The difficult war years and her humanitarian commitment at that time awakened in her the desire to work for the Jewish cause.
 She herself put it this way in her farewell speech on the occasion of her resignation from office:

 "When we witnessed the unimaginable inferno in the last world war, even in our Switzerland, which was spared of the fate of the neighbouring countries, and my house was often a reception camp and letterbox for strangers, I made a promise to myself: To do everything in my modest power so that the Jewish people will never again be so helplessly at the mercy of their destroyers."

 Between 1944 and 1962, Halff-Epstein was the President of the Swiss WIZO Federation and later became its Honorary President.
 After her time as president, she became an Honorary Member of the Executive of World WIZO and a member of the Finance Committee.

 Under Halff-Epstein's leadership, the Swiss WIZO Federation took over the agricultural secondary school in Nachalat Yehuda, a WIZO youth village.
 She also initiated an orange campaign for Nachalat Yehuda and founded a patronage committee for it.
 It is also thanks to her that the National Association of Swiss Women for Palestine Work became the Swiss WIZO Federation.

 During a trip of the delegation of all WIZO presidents to Israel, she met Golda Meir.